AcademySoftwareFoundation/tac/process/contributing.md

 ## License

-Generally net new open source projects at The Linux Foundation leverage the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) for their codebase and the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/) for all documentation and non-code assets.
+Generally net new open source projects at The Linux Foundation leverage the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) for their codebase, a [CDLA license](https://cdla.io/) for any data sets, and the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/) for all documentation and non-code assets.
 These licenses is widely used and understood by both developers and organizations alike, providing flexibility for downstream usage and patent protection for those contributing code.

 ### Code License identificiation